 In some cultures, you can “hear” social status in accent, pitch, or vocabulary.
 Research the culture and decide how (or whether) social status should be expressed.
 For example, in Japan, an accent is taboo.
 Why is that?
-Accent reveals one’s social class and this goes against the long-lasting Japanese culture of modesty.
+It is because accent reveals one’s social class and this goes against the long-lasting Japanese culture of modesty.

 2. Language and accent(s)

 Based on your target group you should define the language you’re going to use or even the accent.
 In Spain, for instance, there are 4 co-official languages.
-Countries like Switzerland or Luxembourg have strong multilingualism.
+Similarly, countries like Switzerland or Luxembourg have strong multilingualism.
 Which language/accent best resonates with your audience?

 Age matters for certain cultures or age groups.
-An old, mature voice will resonate better with GenX learners, but GenY might find it out-dated.
+To give an example, an old, mature voice will resonate better with GenX learners, but GenY might find it out-dated.